filipeversehgi/nx-rspack-sam-example/README.md

 # NxLambda

+> ### :warning: ATTENTION :warning:
+>
+> Use the branch `feat/npm-faulty-dist` to check the issue with `@module-federation/sdk` build duplicated package.json

 This project aims to use NX, AWS SAM Lambdas, Module Federation and NestJs together.

 This setup contains, for now:

-- NX Monorepo
+- 🚀 NX Monorepo
-- NestJS API on Serverless Module
+- 🛡️ NestJS API on Serverless Module
     - This API consumes a simple federated package called random-name
-- Simple Lambda
+- 🌀 Simple Lambda
     - This lambda also consumes the federated package called random-name

 ### Steps to Run